huchanwei123/C_programming/README.md

-Introduction
 Some simple exercises of C programming